nf-core/lsmquant/docs/usage.md

 .nextflow_log       # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

+For this pipeline it is recommended to specify the location of the work directory as well with `-work-dir`.
+The directory will contain any nextflow working files which includes all in- and output files.
+The work directory will be larger than the input sample size.
+If you don't specify a location, the work directory will be created in the location from where the pipeline got started.

 If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, you can specify these in a params file.